Cereopsis/swift-bowling/README.md

+### Testing github apps

+Can we get a webhook locally?

 # swift-bowling

 I was reading something the other day, I can't exactly remember what but it used calculating ten-pin bowling scores as an example.
 I skimmed over it at the time but later thought that it could provide a simple exploration of various degrees of the functional style.
 Given that scoring a bowling game is fairly trivial, objects sometimes seem a bit heavyweight.
 My feeling is that there is probably a happy middle ground between OO and Functional and that languages like Swift (and Scala) encourage exploitation of this.